Student Support Data Collection

 Minnesota Statutes, section 5A.03, subdivision 2 requires school districts and charter schools with enrolled students who participate in a foreign exchange or other travel abroad program to report to MDE by November 1, the number of Minnesota student deaths and hospitalizations due to accident or illness resulting from their participation in the foreign exchange or travel abroad program during the previous school year.
 For more information, contact Ursula Lentz, 651-582-8664.

 Students with limited or interrupted formal education (SLIFE) make up an important subset of English learners in Minnesota.
 Minnesota Statutes, section 124D.59, subdivision 2a defines SLIFE.
-The Learning English for Academic Proficiency and Success (LEAPS) Act of 2014 requires annual reporting of SLIFE.
+The Learning English for Academic Proficiency and Success (LEAPS) Act of 2014 requires annual reporting of SLIFE by June 1.
 The SSDC system is used to annually identify SLIFE.
 The SSDC SLIFE Identification User Guide outlines details on using the SSDC to complete SLIFE identification.
 For more information, contact Michelle Niska, 651-582-8323.

 Title III, Part A, Immigrant Children and Youth Grant Reporting